Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Results

 \subsection{Comparison Metrics Results}

 The mean bias, normalized mean bias, and median ratio values comparing the Di and Reid estimates to the smoke monitor observations (in Table \ref{tab: main-metrics}) confirm that both models tend to underestimate PM$_{2.5}$ during smoke events.
-The glaring exception is the mean ratio for overall PM$_{2.5}$, which is substantially greater than 1 for both models.
+For instance, for high PM$_{2.5}$, the mean bias for the Di estimates is -77.8$\mu g/m^3$ and for the Reid estimates is -61.2$\mu g/m^3$.
+The glaring contradiction is the mean ratio for overall PM$_{2.5}$, which is substantially greater than 1 for both models (7.6 for Di and 13.4 for Reid).
 This is heavily influenced by instances when the monitor observation is near-zero and the models predict medium-low concentrations, which yields very high ratios.
-The Reid metric is also affected by 25 instances where the monitor observations are in their lowest quartile ($ < 4\mu g/m^3$) and the model estimates are high ($ > 35.5 \mu g/m^3$).
+The Reid metric in particular is affected by 18 instances where the monitor observations are in their lowest quartile ($ < 4\mu g/m^3$) and the model estimates are high ($ > 35.5 \mu g/m^3$).
 More details on these large over-predictions are in the SI.
 By contrast, the Di estimates do not exhibit this issue with large over-predictions when the smoke monitor observations are near-zero.

 Across all metrics, both models' performance deteriorates (even in normalized terms) as PM$_{2.5}$ increases.
 The large RMSD values and small $R^2$ values indicate that both models struggle to capture high values of PM$_{2.5}$, which in this validation set are primarily due to wildfire smoke.
 Indeed, at high PM$_{2.5}$ concentrations, the estimates from both models are effectively uncorrelated with the smoke monitor observations.
 Compared to the smoke monitor observations, the only metric in Table \ref{tab: main-metrics} for which the Di estimates clearly outperform the Reid estimates is the overall mean ratio (which, as mentioned above, is heavily impacted by discrepancies at lower levels of PM$_{2.5}$ as measured by the smoke monitors).